-Monday and Tuesday Beaudin felt really crappy from the chemo.
-With Wednesday morning probably being the worst.
-Couple two extra long hospital days with waking up super nauseous and let’s just say there were a lot of tears to get us out the door that morning.
-He also chooses to get accessed and de-accessed each clinic visit (because he doesn’t prefer to sleep with his port accessed.) and that adds angst to each day.
-Finally on Wednesday, I was able to talk him in to staying accessed overnight and despite being a bit uncomfortable he was very thankful for have one less access/de-access.
+Monday and Tuesday Beaudin felt really crappy from the chemo- Wednesday morning probably being the worst.
+Couple two extra-long hospital days with waking up super nauseous and let’s just say there were a lot of tears to get us out the door Wednesday morning.
+He also chooses to get accessed and de-accessed each clinic visit and that adds angst to each day.

 We are staying at the same place we stayed this spring, The AKA, and it’s nice to feel the creature comforts of an apartment that we are familiar with.
 Beaudin really likes this place and asked specifically that we stay here, instead of our previous airbnb in the city center.
 I’m thankful that despite the chaos that is this back and forth slog across the country, Beaudin is eager to come, enjoys Philly, and regards it fondly.
 I can’t imagine this with the added layer of him being obstinate about it.

 We have seen a couple of familiar faces at the hospital, including our favorite nurse, Preetha.
 Beaudin, who doesn’t show physical affection often, embraces her in a “so long it gets awkward” hug each time he sees her.
 There is something about her that really comforts him and that in turn comforts me.

 “Beau, I know you feel terrible and weak, but it’s frigid and blustery outside- let’s walk to the coffee shop, and you can wait outside while I get us stuff- and then we can walk back home in the cold.”

 As such, we are just hanging in our apartment.
 It’s rather boring, but we find a way.
 Yesterday I went across the river to Jersey to Target and picked up a bunch of random crafts, legos, paints, puzzles, etc. Hopefully those will keep us busy for the next couple weeks.

-On Monday Beau will get his t-cells, then we will be waiting and watching for a reaction until Day 10.
+On Monday Beau will get his t-cell boost, then we will be waiting and watching for a reaction until Day 10.
 With re-infusion, they expect reaction to be minimal, but we all know that anything can happen.

 Hope you all have a good weekend, I will hopefully update more next week.